aliboztemir/PyTest-ApiAutomation/README.md

 ##  Question 3:

 * For the third question, you can see the test cases written in gherkin language under the ../features folder

+#### [PROBLEM] Problems seen in question 3.

+* In general, there were some shortcomings in the business rules.
+That's why I didn't ask you questions again.
+I have defined some conditions as I understand them.
+I designed test scenarios accordingly.
+* At start of day, API will respond only path to grocery?
+* Should i wait for first order?
+* What is shift hours?
+* "he will be storing enough supplies to make 100 tacos and will plan a stop for groceries shopping after at least 80 tacos are ordered"

+There is uncertainty in this step.
+Will the truck owner be driven to the grocery store after every order of 80 tacos or when he has 20 remaining supplies?
+If 80 orders are to be directed to the grocery store, this causes the following logical error.
+Because of this, I wrote test scenarios according to the constant stock of 20 tacos.

+1- According to every 80 orders

+------------- t1 morning-----
+100
+80 xxx
+------------- t2 -----
+120
+80xxx
+40
+------------- t3 -----
+140
+80xxx
+60
+------------- t4 -----
+160
+80xxx
+80
+------------- t5 -----
+180
+80xxx
+100

+2- According to the remaining 20 remaining supply

+------------- t1 morning-----
+100
+80 xxx
+20
+------------- t2 -----
+120
+100xxx (180xxx)
+20
+------------- t3 -----
+120
+100xxx
+20